The Open to Hope Show

 Shows cover such topics as: A Child Dies--What to Expect and How Long Does it Take?; Grief in the Workplace; Where Does Sadness End and Depression Begin After the Death of a Child?; Faith, Brokenness, and Healing After the Death of a Child.

 These hour-long shows, broadcast live at 9 a.m.
 Pacific (noon Eastern Time) on Thursdays, feature experts in the bereavement field and your phone calls and questions are welcome during the live broadcasts.
 For more information and to listen to the live broadcasts, visit www.opentohope.com..
-You can receive a schedule of shows regarding the death of a child each month in TCF's free e-newsletter.
 Dr. Gloria and Dr. Heidi previously hosted the popular show, Healing the Grieving Heart.